mlangumier/electricity-business-backend/README.md

 # Start the container in detached mode (don't display the logs, keep access to the shell)
 docker compose up -d

-# List all the running containers
-docker ps

 # Stops the container
 docker compose stop